 The Company has established a structured frame work for addressing business risk management issues.
-A risk management plan has been framed, implemented and monitored by the Board through the Risk Management Committee of Directors (RMC) comprising Ms. Sashikala Srikanth as the Chairperson and Mr. T K Arun, Mr. G D Sharma and Mr. Muthukrishnan Ravi, as the other Members.
+A risk management plan has been framed, implemented and monitored by the Board through the Risk Management Committee of Directors (RMC) comprising Ms. Sashikala Srikanth as the Chairperson and Mr. T K Arun, Mr. G D Sharma and Mr. Muthukrishnan Ravi, as the other Members

 The Company has two employee-level Committees viz., a sub-committee and an Apex Committee, headed by the Wholetime Director (Works) to review and assess the risks that could affect the Company's business.
 The sub-committee brings out the matters that could affect the operations and the Apex Committee, determines the issues that could become business risks.
-The mitigation actions are also suggested by the Committee is submitted to the Risk Management Committee of Directors (RMC).
+The mitigation actions are also suggested by the Committees and the report of the Chairman of the Apex Committee is submitted to the Risk Management Committee of Directors (RMC).
 The RMC meets periodically, reviews the reports and recommends actions to be taken in this regard.
 During the year under review the Committee met on 16th May 2018, 3rd August 2018, 13th October 2018 and 11th February 2019.

-As required under S. 177 of the Act, the Audit Committee also reviews the risk management process periodically.
+As required under S. 177 of the Act, the Audit Committee